pjakiela/ECON523/exercises/E1-selection.md

 a subset of the data used in the paper [Price Subsidies, Diagnostic Tests, and Targeting of Malaria Treatment: Evidence from a Randomized Controlled Trial](https://www.aeaweb.org/articles?id=10.1257/aer.20130267) by Jessica Cohen, Pascaline Dupas, and Simone Schaner, published in the _American Economic Review_ in 2015.
 The authors examine behavioral responses to various discounts ("subsidies") for malaria treatment, called "artemisinin combination therapy" or "ACT."
 An overview of the randomized evalaution is available [here](https://www.povertyactionlab.org/sites/default/files/publication/2011.12.15-Subsidizing-Malaria.pdf).

+The goal of this exercise is to review the different approaches to testing for differences in means across groups defined by a dummy variable, for example a randomly-assigned treatment.
+We will review the Stata command `ttest`, `regress`, and `ci`.

 <br>